itzvulks/GT-Quest_Menu/README.md

 (WARNING: Proccess is different for every browser so its suggested that microsoft edge is used)

- 3.Once installed run the exe
+ 3.Once installed open your settings

+ 3.1.Follow this path in your settings: Update & Security, Windows Security, Virus & threat protection, Manage settings(Virus & threat protection settings), Add or remove exclusions(Exclusions)

+ 3.2.Click "Add an exclusion" then "File"

+ 3.3.Select the UwUMenu.exe File then click "Open" (You may close settings tabs once done)

+ 4.Run the UwUMenu.exe file

- 4.You will get another warning, click "more info" then "run anyway"
+ 5.You might get another warning, click "More info" then "run anyway"

 ![windows](https://user-images.githubusercontent.com/48305404/126403667-ab712525-a4f4-4718-8f5f-63e22157c6b8.PNG)

 ![windows2](https://user-images.githubusercontent.com/48305404/126403931-4bbefd61-1488-40a7-a373-5e013699699d.PNG)

- 5.Congratulations you now have the latest version of (GorillaTag for Quest) UwUMenu Installed!
+ 6.Congratulations you now have the latest version of (GorillaTag for Quest) UwUMenu Installed!

 (DISCLAMER: I do not own any of the mods listed in this menu, They are credited inside the menu)